gzangerme/Youtube-to-Spotify-playlist/README.md

 ## The Idea

-Taking the previous project as an base, I added the feature of not only add the Liked videos from YT, but giving the choice for the user to put any playlist Id from the Youtube and transform it into a Spotify Playlist.
+Taking the previous project as a base, I added the feature of not only add the Liked videos from YT, but giving the choice for the user to put any playlist Id from the Youtube and transform it into a Spotify Playlist.

 ## Technologies